 Once your new roofing company is up and running, your work has just begun.
 Maybe you have a tight budget, and you need to start with low-cost marketing for now.
-Consider creating a Facebook page, printing business cards, and starting a simple 1-2 page website.
+Consider designing a logo, creating a Facebook page, printing business cards, and launching a simple 1-2 page website.
 Also, a great marketing tool is the New Roof No Mess Program.
 With New Roof No Mess, you'll be offered access to high-quality marketing material and educational content.
-You can also check out 6 Tips to Rock Your Roofing Advertising.
+Check out 6 Tips to Rock Your Roofing Advertising, too.

 While you're in the first stages of starting a business, it'll still be pretty small, so it's most likely that you're going to be the jack of all trades.
 From secretary to product manager, you'll probably be taking on most of the responsibility for a while.
 You'll find it worth your while to educate yourself in sales presentation and general customer communication.
 For some quick tips, check out this article on 10 Roofing Sales Tips to Raise Your Presentation Game.

 Additional Resources for Starting & Managing a Roof Replacement Business